-As we use a creative curriculum within the school, year groups plan Science as part of this curriculum and our long-term planning is being adapted on a two year rotation cycle.
+As we use a creative curriculum within the school, year groups plan Science as part of this curriculum and our long-term planning can be adapted if necessary.
 Alternatively, as Science units are blocked in this way we ensure complete coverage of the National Curriculum 2014 without repeating topics.